Calypso3362/Yahtzee2020/README.md

 # Yahtzee2020 #
   Yahtzee is an old game found in 1956 which only needs dices, papers and pens to play with.
 In Yahtzee2020, a new creative mode is added for fun.
+  The makefile has some bugs that cannot run normally, and we couldn't fix it due to tight deadline, please read the source code. ヽ(○ﾟ´Д｀ﾟ○)ﾉﾟ
 # Identification of team members
 Kwong Yiu Tung (3035694604):
   - Username: Calypso3362